 When Lucifer chose to sin the light both in himself and that which he brought became darkness (which God determined beforehand would be a consequence of disobedience - see Isaiah 45:7).
 He became the first dark or black 'thing' that had ever existed (John 8:44) when he committed spiritual suicide.

 In the physical universe, a black hole is a celestial object whose massive gravity pulls in all matter, including light, yet itself remains dark.
-Lucifer became a spiritual black hole when he took all the light God gave him and turning it into darkness.
+Lucifer became a spiritual version of this physical phenomenon when he took all the light God gave him and turning it into darkness.

 Biblical meaning of the color black